 Enable Lost Mode:

-- Supervised iOS devices running 10.3 or above
+- Supervised iOS devices running on iOS 10.3 or above

 - Samsung or non-Samsung devices running 7.0 or later, provisioned as Device Owner

 - Chrome OS devices provisioned in Kiosk Mode.